GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 The RGI datasets are listed on [glims.org](https://www.glims.org/RGI), and the RGI files can be downloaded through the [data portal](https://nsidc.org/data/nsidc-0770) at the National Snow and Ice Data Center ([NSIDC](https://nsidc.org)), which is the host for GLIMS.

-## Data Distribution Policy
+## Data distribution policy

 The RGI may be used freely under the [Creative Commons License](https://creativecommons.org/licenses/by/4.0) with due acknowledgement (by proper referencing, see below).
 Where appropriate (for example for regional studies), users are invited to cite the analysts who provided the RGI outlines.
 See [](03_data_decription) for more details about how to retrieve this information from the RGI.

 (reference)=
-## Dataset Reference
+## Dataset reference

-The RGI 7.0 data set should be cited by
+**The RGI 7.0 dataset should be cited by:**

-**Add RGI7 Ref.**
+*RGI 7.0 Consortium, 2023.
+Randolph Glacier Inventory - A Dataset of Global Glacier Outlines, Version 7.0.
+Boulder, Colorado USA.
+NSIDC: National Snow and Ice Data Center. doi:NSIDC*

+All names of the consortium are listed in [](rgi-consortium).

+We request all users to use this reference in publications that use RGI 7.0 data.

-This Technical Report (focusing on RGI 7.0) should be cited by **Add Ref.**
+**This User Guide should be cited by**:

+*Maussion et al., 2023, To be added*

+This reference should be used when referring to specific details that are not covered elsewhere, for example: *“The aspect sector from glacier X is computed from a 100 m UTM grid (Maussion et al., 2023).”*

+**Peer-reviewed publication:**

+A detailed scientific description of the RGI version 7 is in preparation and expected to be published in 2024.

+**Earlier versions**

-Earlier versions of the Technical Report are referenced as XXXX (focusing on RGI 6.0) and "Arendt et al." (various dates, prior RGI 6.0).
+Earlier versions of the User Guide (then called Technical Report) are referenced as RGI Consortium (2017) (focusing on RGI 6.0) and "Arendt et al." (various dates, prior RGI 6.0).

+The RGI 6.0 data set is referenced as:

+*RGI Consortium, 2017.
+Randolph Glacier Inventory - A Dataset of Global Glacier Outlines, Version 6.
+Boulder, Colorado USA.
+NSIDC: National Snow and Ice Data Center. doi: https://doi.org/10.7265/4m1f-gd79*

 A detailed scientific description of the RGI version 3.2 is given by {cite:t}`Pfeffer2014`.

-A detailed scientific description of the RGI version 7 is in preparation.

 ## How to name the RGI versions?